tahia/ATACSeq/README.md

   02-bowtie-mapping

-  03-map-filter
+  03-clean-alignments

   04-PeakCalling

-The scripts are written in a way so that it can be either run in a cluster with the aid of some batch scripts like SLURM or forkmanager.
+The scripts are written in such a way so that it can either be run in a cluster with the aid of some batch scripts like SLURM or forkmanager.

 In each directory: